AldisiRana/GenRisk/docs/source/real_cases.rst

 Real use case
 ###############
 We ran the pipeline using about 200K samples from UKBiobank.
-We filtered for British to remove outliers and calculated the scores using 1% MAF threshold, beta 1-25 weighting parameter and CADD raw scores.
+We filtered for British to remove outliers (150K after filtering) and calculated the scores using 1% MAF threshold, beta 1-25 weighting parameter and CADD raw scores.
-Here we show two different phenotypes, LDL and alkaline phosphatase
+For each phenotype, we performed association analysis using linear regression with age, sex, BMI and PC1-4 as covariates.
+We alo generated 3 models for each phenotype, a PRS prediction model, a gene-based prediction model and a combined model.
+We generated the models using 25% of the dataset as external testing set and 75% were used in training with 10-fold cross-validation.
+To avoid colinearty, we excluded variants that were included in the gene scores from the PRS calculation.

 LDL Phenotype
 ***************